RadGuild/revup/README.md

 ## Usage

-Make shure you are in the root folder of your scrypto project and run\
+Make sure you are in the root folder of your scrypto project and run\
 `revup -i`

+This will prompt for the first function call.
+If you are running the HelloToken demo then this would be\
+`Hello new`

+Then there will be a prompt for names for the results in order.
+For HelloToken this could be\
+`tokenHT helloCOMP`

 This should've created a default revup.json file in the folder, you only need to run this once.